DustinDavis2/CS-350-Emerging-Sys-Arch-Tech/README.md

 # Smart Thermostat and Morse Code Projects

 ## Overview
-This portfolio entry includes two projects from my embedded systems course that demonstrate how I worked with hardware and software together using a Raspberry Pi.

-The first project is a smart thermostat prototype that reads temperature data, allows user input through buttons, and controls output using LEDs, an LCD display, and UART communication.
-The second project is a Morse code system that uses a state machine to control LED signaling in a structured way.

-Together, these projects show how I approached system design, hardware interaction, and state-based logic.
+This portfolio entry includes two projects from my embedded systems course that demonstrate my ability to work with both hardware and software.
+The main project is a smart thermostat built using a Raspberry Pi, and the second artifact is a Morse code system that uses a state machine to control LED output.
+These projects show how I approached system design, hardware interaction, and structured logic.

 ---